Niicck/bootleg-bootcamp/Week 0 - HTML/README.md

 The catch is that HTML ([for the most part](https://html.com/html5/#What_is_HTML5)) is totally static.
 It can't change once it's been loaded on a page.
 There's no interactivity.

-### Some milestones in the evolution of web development
+### Some stages in the evolution of web development

 So, do you need to learn JavaScript in order to make a web application?
 Maybe.
 Probably.
 But not necessarily.
 Before jumping into the deep end of a huge React application, let's walk through a progression of some simpler sites to see what benefits JavaScript can bring to the table.